Influence of Photon Inverse Emission on Forward-Backward Asymmetry in Dilepton Production at the LHC: Forward-Backward Asymmetry and the Relative Corrections

+Integration over the remaining variables must be performed within a specific portion of the phase space $\Omega$, which corresponds to the designated detector acceptance region.
+This region is mathematically described by the factor $\Theta$ (for further details, see Sect.\ref{2-3} and \cite{55-Au}).
+This procedure yields the fiducial cross section:

-Usually for the description of process we will take into consideration the Born Drell--Yan contribution (denoted by $0$) and the several additional contributions, which will be marked by index $c$ [see (\ref{c})].
-Then the (radiatively) corrected forward-backward asymmetry after some algebra looks as:
+Usually, for the description of the process, we take into account the Born Drell--Yan contribution (denoted by the index $0$) and several additional contributions, which are marked by the index $c$ [see (\ref{c})].
+Then, after some algebraic manipulations, the radiatively corrected forward-backward asymmetry takes the following form: